-- 3. The sub-fund considered responsible business practices in accordance with United Nations Global Compact (UNGC) and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises principles for businesses.
-Where instances of potential violations of UNGC principles were identified, issuers were subject to proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, were excluded. - 4.
-The sub-fund excluded business activities that were deemed harmful to the environment, such as thermal coal extraction and coal-fired power generation. - 5.
-The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, which included proxy voting.
-6. The sub-fund analysed and excluded investments involved in controversial weapons.
+3.The sub-fund considered responsible business practices in accordance with United Nations Global Compact (UNGC) and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises principles for businesses.
+The sub-fund excluded business activities that were deemed harmful to the environment, such as thermal coal extraction and thermal coal-fired power generation.

+4. The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, which included proxy voting.

+5. The sub-fund analysed and excluded investments involved in controversial weapons.

-Consideration of individual Principal Adverse Impacts (PAIs) (indicated in the table below by their preceding number) can be identified from the sub-fund having a lower score than the Reference Benchmark.
+The ESG score is taken from third party ESG data provider MSCI.
+Consideration of individual Principal Adverse Impacts (PAIs) indicated in the table below by their preceding number can be identified from the sub-fund having a lower score than the Reference Benchmark.
 The data used in the calculation of PAI values are sourced from data vendors.
-They can be based on company disclosures or estimated by the data vendors in the absence of company reports.
+They can be based on company disclosures, or estimated by the data vendors in the absence of company reports.
 Please note that it is not always possible to guarantee the accuracy, timeliness or completeness of data provided by third-party vendors.

 The sub-fund was actively managed and did not track a benchmark.
-The sub-fund had an internal or external target to outperform the Reference Benchmark however, this was not designated for the purpose of attaining the environmental characteristics promoted by the sub-fund.
+The reference benchmark for sub-fund market comparison purposes was not designated for the purpose of attaining the environmental characteristics promoted by the sub-fund.
+The performance of sustainability indicators can be seen in the table below.

 The performance of the sustainability indicators the sub-fund used to measure the attainment of the environmental or social characteristics that it promoted can be seen in the table below.
+The sub-fund's ESG score has been managed to be greater than the reference benchmark selected by the sub-fund (with a higher score than the benchmark representing stronger ESG credentials).